Spotted Lanternfly - What to Look For

 Author(s): David Olson

 Spotted Lanternfly (Lycorma delicatula) is an aggressive invasive species that is present in several states.
-It is currently found in Pennsylvania, Virginia, Delaware, Maryland, and New Jersey with sightings in several other nearby states.
+It is currently found in Pennsylvania, Virginia, Delaware, Maryland, New York, West Virginia, Ohio, Connecticut, Indiana, and New Jersey with sightings in several other nearby states.
 Although this pest is not present in Nebraska, it is important to be vigilant for it.

 PDF DownloadFile DownloadDownload to Print